cloudera/hue/docs/sdk/sdk.md

 This defines the function that is executed when your application is launched.
 There are a few important requirements here:

 * Your application will always be passed a path and, maybe, an object with options (but not likely).
 * Your application will always return an object.
-In the default example it returns an instance of CCS.JBrowser
+In the default example it returns an instance of JFrame.Browser
-* If your application returns something else, it must be an object that inherits the properties of CCS.JBrowser
+* If your application returns something else, it must be an object that inherits the properties of JFrame.Browser

 Finally, we have the menu icon:

 	menu: {
-		id: 'ccs-calculator-menu',
+		id: 'hue-calculator-menu',
 		img: {
 			// Replace this with a real icon!
 			src: '/calculator/static/art/calculator.png'